County Dublin, Ireland: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-If you go to County Dublin in March, you will notice that it is pretty cool and very rainy.
+If you are traveling to County Dublin in April, you will notice that it is cold and somewhat rainy.
 Expect it to rain about half of the time.
-Daytime temperatures are in the low 50s F (low 10s C).
-There is frost regularly.
+Daytime temperatures are in the 50s F (low 10s C).
+There is frost a bit less than half of the time.

 What to wear/what to pack: